de Sitter invariant special relativity and galaxy rotation curves: Final remarks

+Of course, not all galaxies show a perfectly flat rotation curve.
+In spite of this fact, these galaxies can still be studied in the present context: one has simply to replace Eq.~(\ref{DiffEq1}) by

+with $\beta(r)$ a function describing the behavior of the galaxy rotation curve in the Keplerian region.
+The solution to this equation is easily found to be

-As an illustration, let us consider the specific case in which, instead of a flat rotation curve, the circular velocity of the stars rises slowly and linearly with the distance $r$.
-This corresponds to a $\beta(r)$ of the form \be \beta(r) = a \, \Lambda_0 {r} \, , \ee where $a$ is a constant that determines how fast the circular velocities rise.
-In this case, and using the boundary condition $\Lambda(r_0) = \Lambda_0$, solution~(\ref{solution2}) assumes the form \be \Lambda(r) = \Lambda_0 \Big[a + (1-a) \frac{r_0}{r} \Big] \, , \ee which corresponds to the mass density profile \be \rho(r) = \rho_0 \Big[a + (1-a) \frac{r_0}{r} \Big] \, . \ee Conversely, given a specific mass density profile, we can proceed backwards to find $\beta(r)$, which determines the corresponding galaxy rotation curve through Eq.~(\ref{SqVelCons}).
-This means that the theory can be applied individually for each galaxy, taking into account their different specificities.
-By establishing a correlation between the mass density profile of a galaxy to its rotation curve, the theory can be experimentally tested for each individual galaxy.
-It is worth mentioning finally that the results presented in this paper are in agreement with recent evidences favoring a gravitational solution to the missing mass problem \cite{NoDM5,NoDM6}, as well as with the lack of experimental signs of particles that could play the role of dark matter \cite{noDM1,noDM2,noDM3,noDM4}.
+Considering that the explicit form of $\beta(r)$ can be inferred from observations, one can then find the explicit form of $\Lambda(r)$, or equivalently, the explicit form of the mass density profile $\rho(r)$ that gives rise to the observed rotation curve.
+Conversely, given a specific mass density profile, we can proceed backward to find $\beta(r)$, which determines the corresponding galaxy rotation curve through Eq.~(\ref{SqVelCons}).
+This means that this theory can be applied individually for each galaxy, taking into account their different specificities.
+In other words, the theory can be experimentally tested for each individual galaxy.

+In view of recent results favoring a gravitational solution to the missing mass problem \cite{NoDM5,NoDM6}, as well as of the lack of experimental sign of particles that could play the role of dark matter \cite{noDM1,noDM2,noDM3,noDM4}, the approach discussed in this paper may eventually constitute an alternative gravitational paradigm for the study of the missing mass problem.